-Jefferson Davis's inauguration at the Alabama State Capitol in Montgomery in 1861.
+Jefferson Davis' inauguration at the Alabama State Capitol in Montgomery in 1861.

-Building authorized the Confederate States Army to attack Fort Sumter, effectively commencing the American Civil War on April 12, 1861.
+Despite only serving as the capital for less than three months, many significant events occurred in Montgomery, including the inauguration of the only Confederate President Jefferson Davis at the Alabama State Capitol Grounds on February 18, 1861 (Hubbs 2008).
+A telegraph sent from Montgomery's Winter Building authorized the Confederate States Army to attack Fort Sumter, effectively commencing the American Civil War on April 12, 1861.
 Three days later, recently-inaugurated United States President Lincoln called for 75,000 volunteers to enlist in the United States Army to protect the Union.
 The Civil War lasted four years and claimed 750,000 lives in total (Gugliotta 2012).
 In addition to being the deadliest war in terms of total US Military deaths, the Civil War also had the greatest impact on the overall population claiming the lives of 2.4 percent of the nation's total population.
 For context, the second deadliest war in United States history was World War II with approximately 400,000 American deaths.